Skip to main content

 The field to aggregate on.

-Currently this aggregation only works on single value fast fields of type u64, f64, i64, and datetime.
+Currently this aggregation only works on fast fields of type u64, f64, i64, and datetime.

 ranges